Oaksend/craft-scaleway-object-storage/README.md

 ./vendor/bin/scaleway-object-storage-init {your-app}
 ```

 If it fails for some reason, update your .env file manually.
-Learn how to [access credentials](https://help.fortrabbit.com/object-storage#toc-obtaining-credentials) on fortrabbit.

 ```
 SCALEWAY_STORAGE_BUCKET="(YOUR_BUCKET)"